jiweiqi/IgnSens/README.md

 # API

-【Initially, I planed to write an api, later on , I realized that it is unnessary ...
+Initially, I planed to write an api, later on , I realized that it is unnessary ...
 But if you find that an api might be useful, you can start from the proposal bellow.

 + idtSens(gas, T, P, X, Type = 'UV', factor = 0.05 )